 The Squirrel Hill Historical Society (SHHS) is a membership organization established in 2000.
 We are committed to gathering, preserving, and celebrating the historical memories of our neighborhood.

-Meetings are FREE and held on the second Tuesday of the month at 7:30 p.m. -- as of September 2010 -- our new meeting location will be at the Church of the Redeemer 5700 Forbes Avenue.
+Meetings are FREE and held on the second Tuesday of the month at 7:30 p.m. at the Church of the Redeemer 5700 Forbes Avenue.

 The idea for a book grew out of our Historical Society's "reminiscing sessions."
 Lots of people knew bits and pieces, and a few hardworking volunteers pieced together vignettes that would tell a tale of Squirrel Hill.

 The result is a book (published by Arcadia Publishing in 2005) of neighborhood photographs and historical text researched and written by SHHS members.
 The book primarily covers development of the neighborhood from the mid-19th century through the 1930s.

 In the first 4 years, the book sold over 3,500 copies.
 The book is available at Arcadia Publishing , at other book stores, or you may also purchase the book through the SHHS.